 The exact cause of sarcoma cancer is still unknown, and why some individuals develop it while others do not remains a mystery.
 However, researchers have identified some factors that may increase the likelihood of developing sarcomas by identifying shared characteristics among groups with high incidence rates.

-Sarcoma is a rare cancer affecting cells in soft tissue and bone.
-It occurs in muscles, nerves, blood vessels, and cartilage.
+Sarcoma is a type of cancer that affects soft tissues and bones.
+It’s a general term used to describe a wide range of cancers.
+Soft tissue sarcoma explicitly affects the tissues that connect, support, and surround other structures in the body, such as muscles, nerves, blood vessels, cartilage, and joint linings.
 Only 1% of people that have cancer are diagnosed with sarcoma.
-In America, around 12,000 people are diagnosed with this type of cancer yearly.
+In the United States, around 12,000 people are diagnosed with this type of cancer yearly.

-Benign and non-aggressive soft-tissue tumors do not grow or spread in size.
-Malignant tumors, on the other hand, develop into nearby areas and even distant organs.
+It is worth noting that there are more than 100 different types of sarcoma that differ in their growth behavior and prognosis.
+As a result, it is vital to know the type of tumor to provide the correct treatment.
+For example, benign and non-aggressive soft-tissue tumors do not grow or spread in size.
+Malignant tumors, on the other hand, develop in nearby areas and even distant organs.

 The most common areas affected by this type of cancer are: